 Nurses are visible in all walks of life - hospitals, patients' homes, doctors' surgeries and care homes.
 They form the largest group of staff employed in the health and social care sector, and are crucial to everything we do in society today.
-With 100% of our undergraduate School of Health and Social Care students in professional employment or postgraduate study within six months of graduating from Essex (DLHE 2017), we're confident our BSc Nursing (Adult) will help you to build a career that really makes a difference.
+With 98% of undergraduate graduates from the School of Health and Social Care in highly skilled employment or further study (Graduate Outcomes 2022), we're confident our BSc Nursing (Adult) will help you to build a career that really makes a difference.

 Adult nurses work with adults of all ages with diverse health conditions.
 Communication skills are essential to set patients at ease under pressurised and sometimes difficult situations, as is the ability to assess, plan, implement and evaluate the care offered to each patient.
 You must be willing to take responsibility for someone else’s health and well-being, and show the compassion needed to ensure a good nurse-patient relationship.